lambdapioneer/sloth/artifact_evaluation.md

 The repository is available here: https://github.com/lambdapioneer/sloth/tree/aec

 Since the repository is actively used by other projects already, we use the **branch `aec`** during artifact evaluation.
-We will merge it together will all updates that resulted from reviewer feedback when the artifact evaluation concludes.
+We will merge that branch into `main` with all updates that resulted from reviewer feedback when the artifact evaluation concludes.

 ### Set up the environment